 The Food Research Collaboration (FRC) is an initiative hosted by the Centre for Food Policy to facilitate joint working by academics and civil society organisations (CSOs) to improve the UK food system.

 You can tailor your Food Policy research degree to suit your own interests.
-We will provide extensive support and training to help you succeed being part of the School of Health and Psychological Sciences.
+We will provide extensive support and training to help you succeed being part of the School of Health & Psychological Sciences.

 Based in our Centre for Food Policy, you will become join a vibrant and dynamic research community.
 Explore various aspects of how policy-making processes work and how they reflect and shape the nature of food supply and consumption.